webx-plus/WebX-Specification/docs/lua/v2/globals/browser.md

 | Editable   | No     |

 ## Contents
-- name - the name of the browser used
+- name - the name of the browser used `Browser name!`
+- agent - a normalized version of the name `browser_name`
 - version - version of the browser used
 - api - a table containing info if the browsers support certain apis